 Renting a Car in Ireland?

 If you want to see authentic Ireland, I recommend you drive yourself.
-If you’re renting a car, there are two companies we prefer to use: Rental Cars and Discover Cars.
+If you’re renting a car, there are two companies we prefer to use: Rental Cars and Expedia Cars.
 We have had no issues with them and have been able to find the best prices available.

 Check Out 20 Top Things to Do in Ireland